 SUBSEQUENT MAINTENANCE THERAPY — As noted, the improvements in lung function associated with cyclophosphamide appear to wane in the 12 months after discontinuation of active therapy (see 'Oral cyclophosphamide' above).
 However, observational data and clinical experience support the use of mycophenolate (eg, 1.5 to 3 g daily, usually in two divided doses) or azathioprine as maintenance agents [44,55].
 In our practice, we generally select MMF over azathioprine due to the evidence of efficacy seen in the Scleroderma Lung Study II (SLS II) , unless the patient has previously not tolerated MMF.

 When these agents are used as maintenance therapy, they are commonly continued until the patient has experienced a period of stability (at least 12 months) in respiratory symptoms and function, or the patient shows progressive disease prompting consideration of an alternative agent.
 During maintenance therapy, adjuvant glucocorticoids are usually reserved for patients who have an extrapulmonary indication for them, such as arthritis or pruritus.
-(See 'Mycophenolate mofetil' above and "Mycophenolate mofetil: Pharmacology and adverse effects when used in the treatment of rheumatic diseases", section on 'Drug dose and monitoring' and 'Monitoring response to therapy' below.)
+(See 'Mycophenolate mofetil' above and 'Monitoring response to therapy' below and "Mycophenolate: Overview of use and adverse effects in the treatment of rheumatic diseases", section on 'Mycophenolate dose and administration'.)

 The evidence in favor of azathioprine for maintenance therapy in SSc-ILD after an initial course of cyclophosphamide (in addition to the described role as an alternative to cyclophosphamide) is observational (see 'Azathioprine' above).
 In a retrospective series of 20 patients with SSc-ILD, stabilization or improvement in pulmonary function tests was noted after a combination of six months of monthly intravenous cyclophosphamide followed by 18 months of azathioprine (2 to 3 mg/kg/day) in 52 percent of participants .